Alek9M/moderatorBot/README.md

 ## Telegram Group Management Bot with Firebase

-This repository contains a [Telegram bot](https://core.telegram.org/bots) that was designed for an online non-profit community in UK 🇬🇧
+This repository contains a [Telegram bot](https://core.telegram.org/bots) that was designed for a non-profit community in the UK 🇬🇧

 #### Issues
 A dicision was made to close topic-free chat due to inability to always keep toxic messages at bay.
 That limits socialisation of physically isolated community members.